Uttamkumargupta000/Data_Analysts/Pizza_Sales_Analysis/README.md

     JOIN pizza p ON od.pizza_id = p.pizza_id
     GROUP BY month;

-✨ Features
+# ✨ Features

     Interactive Reports: Explore various metrics and visualize data trends.
     Comprehensive Analysis: Gain insights into sales performance and customer preferences.

-🛠️ Contributing
+# 🛠️ Contributing

 Want to contribute? 🎨 Fork the repository and submit a pull request with your changes.
 We welcome improvements and new ideas!

-📧 Contact
+# 📧 Contact

-For any questions or feedback, reach out to [uttamkumargupta000@gmail.com].
+For any questions or feedback, reach out to [contact Here](uttamkumargupta000@gmail.com).
 Let’s talk pizza! 🍕